kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 559](images/question559.jpg)

-- [x] Box 1: Configure a self-hosted agent.
-Box 2: Create a new Azure Artifacts feed.
-Box 3: Publish a package.
-Box 4: Connect to an Azure Artifacts feed.
+- [ ] Bo  1: Configure a self-hosted agent.
+Bo  2: Create a new Azure Artifacts feed.
+Bo  3: Publish a package.
+Bo  4: Connect to an Azure Artifacts feed.
-- [ ] Box 1: Create a new Azure Artifacts feed.
-Box 2: Publish a package.
-Box 3: Configure a self-hosted agent.
-Box 4: Connect to an Azure Artifacts feed.
+- [ ] Bo  1: Create a new Azure Artifacts feed.
+Bo  2: Publish a package.
+Bo  3: Configure a self-hosted agent.
+Bo  4: Connect to an Azure Artifacts feed.
-- [ ] Box 1: Configure a self-hosted agent.
-Box 2: Publish a package.
-Box 3: Connect to an Azure Artifacts feed.
-Box 4: Create a new Azure Artifacts feed.
+- [ ] Bo  1: Configure a self-hosted agent.
+Bo  2: Publish a package.
+Bo  3: Connect to an Azure Artifacts feed.
+Bo  4: Create a new Azure Artifacts feed.
-- [ ] Box 1: Create a new Azure Artifacts feed.
-Box 2: Connect to an Azure Artifacts feed.
-Box 3: Publish a package.
-Box 4: Configure a self-hosted agent.
+- [ ] Bo  1: Create a new Azure Artifacts feed.
+Bo  2: Connect to an Azure Artifacts feed.
+Bo  3: Publish a package.
+Bo  4: Configure a self-hosted agent.

 ### You need to deploy Internet Information Services (IIS) to an Azure virtual machine that runs Windows Server 2019.
 How should you complete the Desired State Configuration (DSC) configuration script?

 ![Question 560](images/question560.jpg)

-- [x] Box 1: Configuration.
-Box 2: WindowsFeature.
+- [ ] Bo  1: Configuration.
+Bo  2: WindowsFeature.
-- [ ] Box 1: IncludeAllSubFeature.
-Box 2: File.
+- [ ] Bo  1: IncludeAllSubFeature.
+Bo  2: File.
-- [ ] Box 1: Configuration.
-Box 2: DependsOn.
+- [ ] Bo  1: Configuration.
+Bo  2: DependsOn.
-- [ ] Box 1: WindowsFeature.
-Box 2: Configuration.
+- [ ] Bo  1: WindowsFeature.
+Bo  2: Configuration.

 ### You need to configure GitHub to use Azure Active Directory (Azure AD) for authentication.
 What should you do first?

 - [ ] Create a conditional access policy in Azure AD.
-- [x] Register GitHub in Azure AD.
+- [ ] Register GitHub in Azure AD.
 - [ ] Create an Azure Active Directory B2C (Azure AD B2C) tenant.
 - [ ] Modify the Security settings of the GitHub organization.